ronen567/just-the-docs/docs/backawards-propogation.md

 As shown by Eq.
 3, to solve the recursive equations, Cost function's derivatives with respect to all layers' coeffcients are needed.

-How can \\(\frac{\partial C}{\partial w^{[l]}}\\) and \\(\frac{\partial C}{\partial b^{[l]}}\\) be calculated for all  1<=l<=L?
-Let's continue!
+Note that besides Gradient Descent, there are other optional optimizing algorithms, such are the itsa commonly used variants Stochastic Gradient Descent and ADAM. we will cover those algorithms in an exclusive post.

-## Back Propogation Algorithm
+## Back Propogation Algorithm Preface

+In this section, we start the journey of finding the optimized network's parameters.

-As stated at last paragraph of previous section, our objective is to find the partial derivatives of the Cost function with respect to all layer's coefficients.
-To acomplish that, we will use the derivative chain rule, while propogating backwards through all the layers, starting with the output layer L, striding 1 layer back till reasching layer 1.
+Our objective is to find the partial derivatives of the Cost function with respect to all layer's coefficients, i.e. find \\(\frac{\partial C}{\partial w^{[l]}}\\) and \\(\frac{\partial C}{\partial b^{[l]}}\\) for all  1<=l<=L. To acomplish that, we will use the derivative chain rule, while propogating backwards through the network's layers, starting from the output layer, towards the input layer.

-The rest of this section details and explains the Back Propogation in details.
-We start with the output Layer L, which has some nuance wrt hidden layers.
-After that, for all hidden layers, the back propogation will be a routine.
+Eventually, we will develope 4 equations, which will fit all layers, one after the other, while propogating back from output to input.

+Note: The equations developemnt in this post are for a batch of m training examples, aka 'vectorized equations'.
+You may find Back Propogation resources which present the equations for a single input data example.
+The latter equations are involved with less matrices and more vectors instead, which makes them simpler.
+However, the training is actually calculated for a batch of m examples, which is a more computationally efficient.

+We start with eamination of the outputlayer, i.e. layer L, and then generalize the resultant equations to all layers.

 ### Layer L Calculation

 Figure 2 illustrates the Feed Forward in the output layer.
 This illustration is similar to the output layer of Figure 1, except it now illustrate vectorized components, with m columns of input data.
-The figure depicts the computational chain which, so that the derivative equation expressed in Eq.
-4, based on the chain rule, should be clear.
+The figure depicts output layer's Feed Forward computational chained 3 equations.

 ### Figure 2: Vectorized Feed Forward Output Layer

 ![neuron_cascaded_operator](../assets/images/neural-networks/Layer-L-Feed-Forwad.png)

+Following Figure 2's equations chain, using the derivatives chain rule, we get the following 4 derivatives equations Eq.
+4a-Eq.4d.
+Note that Eq.
+4b and Eq.
+4c are bassically the equations we are after!
+We now just need to generalize the eqauations to all layers, and, translate the derivatives to a more detailed form.

  ### Eq.
 4: Cost Derivatives in output layer - chain rule.